Technology decisions shouldn’t happen in isolation

 Built by California educators

-Developed by a workgroup of educators, administrators, and technology leaders, grounded in the realities of California classrooms, and focused on helping schools make informed decisions about which technologies to keep, refine, and invest in based on their impact on learning.
+Informed by educators, administrators, and technology leaders, grounded in the realities of California classrooms, and focused on helping schools make informed decisions about which technologies to keep, refine, and invest in based on their impact on learning.

 Download the full framework